KensalRamos/AccountabilityChat/README.md

 <b>Stacks:</b>

-- <b>Database Stack:</b> SQL database managed using PHPMyAdmin Primarily 3 PHP scripts used.
+- <b>Database Stack:</b> SQL database managed using PHPMyAdmin, PHP scripts used
 1) Conn.php - Established connection to the database.
 2) Register.php - Handles user registration and writing to database.
 3) Login.php - Handles user login and reading from database.
+4) UpdateContacts.php - Updates the user's list of contacts.
+If they already contain this contact, do nothing.
+5) Search.php - Search for the logged in user's information.

 - <b>Internal Structure:</b> Organized object-oriented programming in Java.
 Consistent programming conventions.